Some affiliate links are provided below. Learn more.

 - Optional: Command strips.
 These will allow you to hang your frame on the wall without an ugly wire being visible through the glass.

-Apply a generous amount of glue to the back of the stems and jute twine.
-Gently press the lavender on to the glass, applying gentle pressure until the glue dries (this takes a minute, tops).
-If you have trouble with this step, try to fan out the buds of your lavender in such a way that they lay flat on the side you want to glue down.
+I then applied a massive chunk of glue to the back of the stems and jute twine.
+I then quickly pressed the lavender on to the glass and held it there until it set.
+If you have trouble with this step, try fanning out the buds of your lavender in such a way that they lay flat on the side you want to glue down and apply the glue to the buds as well.

 If you’d like to pin this for later, you can do so here: